Right-handed Neutrino Dark Matter with Radiative Neutrino Mass in Gauged $B-L$ Model: Dark Matter

-We show the DM-nucleon cross section mediated by scalars in figure \ref{dd2} in comparison to the latest Xenon1T bound \cite{Aprile:2018dbl}.
-The only unknown parameter in (\ref{SI_cross}) is $\lambda_{11}$ and $\sin 2 \gamma$. $\sin \gamma$ is taken as 0.1.
-In figure~\ref{dd2} the blue points show the spin-independent DM-nucleon cross-section for the values of $\lambda_{11}$ in between $(0.2-2)$ from bottom to top at a step of $0.1$.
-As can be seen from this plot, the model remains sensitive to present direct detection experiments, specially when $\lambda_{11} \geq 0.9$.
+We show the DM-nucleon cross section mediated by scalars in figure \ref{dd2} in comparison to the latest Xenon-1T bound \cite{Aprile:2018dbl}.
+The only unknown parameter in Eq.\eqref{SI_cross} is $\lambda_{11}$ and $\sin 2 \gamma$. $\sin \gamma$ is taken as 0.1.
+In figure~\ref{dd2}, the blue points show the spin-independent DM-nucleon cross-section for the values of $\lambda_{11}$ in between $(0.2-2)$ from bottom to top at a step of $0.1$.
+As can be seen from this plot, the model remains sensitive to present direct detection experiments, specially when $\lambda_{11} \gtrsim 0.9$.
+Note that for $\lambda_{11} \lesssim 0.9$ is compatible with bounds from Xenon-1T as well as relic density.